catpea/bowel/README.md

 ## v3 Architecture Upgrade

+note: the v1 decompiler is allowed to be hacky as v1 directory structures are still a little bit messy, the v2 decompiler is not needed not that the server is baked in...

 ## Primary
-- [ ] Images mentined in posts no longer get a sm-/xl- versions as that creates too many files, and creates ambiguity
 - [ ] Connect the build-in server with the crawler.
 - [ ] Make a stand-alone build of warrior using the catpea template, this will replace the existing site.
+- [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live

+## Potential
 - [ ] Introduce the software tutorial Book

-## Potential
 - [ ] check for indexes that point to removed record-directories and remove them (put use the trash bin, not rimraf)
 - [ ] Add fallback image if record is missing an image (poetry-cover.jpg)
 - [ ] Should record injection (add new post) be internalized? ....
 YEAH, it is currently shelled out
-- [ ] More Exports
-  - [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live
-- [ ] v2
-  - [ ] v2 decompiler (this is for later when this program is in use)

 # Audio Book
 - [ ] Add the Audiobook compiler, and remember that it just concatetantes files so it is very fast.